 W.W.
 Jerome was elected as their agent to go west and locate land for a new city.
-General Samuel C. Pomeroy, afterward a United States senator from Kansas, was at that time, a land agent, and personally conducted Mr. Jerome, in his own conveyance, drawn by a team of mules, over the valleys of Blue and Kansas Rivers.
-Jerome finally decided to recommend the present site of Irving. and in December 1859, ten of the founders left Lyons and proceeded by rail to St. Joseph, Missouri, and then by team to the location of the new town.
+General Samuel C. Pomeroy, afterward a United States senator from Kansas, was at that time a land agent and personally conducted Mr. Jerome, in his own conveyance, drawn by a team of mules, over the valleys of Blue and Kansas Rivers.
+Jerome finally decided to recommend the present site of Irving.
+And in December 1859, ten of the founders left Lyons and proceeded by rail to St. Joseph, Missouri, and then by team to the new town’s location.

 They named the town after author Washington Irving.
-The first house was built of hewn logs, measuring 19×24 feet and was used as a hotel.
-A frame building was next completed, the lumber having been hauled from Atchison.
+The first house was built of hewn logs, measuring 19×24 feet, and was used as a hotel.
+A frame building was next completed, the lumber hauled from Atchison.

-In February 1860, the Irving Town Company was incorporated by the Territorial Legislature.
-But, quickly afterward, in the spring of 1860, a severe drought ruined crops and forced some farmers to lose their land.
+In February 1860, the Territorial Legislature incorporated the Irving Town Company.
+But, in the spring of 1860, severe drought quickly ruined crops and forced some farmers to lose their land.
 Over the summer, the area was wracked with fierce winds and thunderstorms that blew down buildings, took roofs off, and damaged the sawmill.
-Though obviously suffering, the town gained a post office in June 1860 with W.D.
-Abbott serving as the first postmaster.
+Though suffering, the town gained a post office in June 1860 with W.D.
+Abbott served as the first postmaster.
 However, by fall, some residents chose to leave and return to Iowa or settle in other parts of Kansas.
 However, the majority remained and bravely pushed forward in the work of building homes.
-Soon others came in and in 1861, the first church in Marshall County was completed.
+Soon others came in, and in 1861, the first church in Marshall County was completed.

 The survey of what was then known as the Atchison & Pike’s Peak Railroad was completed to Irving in November 1865.
 In 1866, the community was invaded by grasshoppers that destroyed crops and damaged trees.